psharm8/CarND-Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I mostly stuck to the parameters introduced during lesson videos and realized they worked fairly well.
-I did, however decide to include spatial and histogram features with the HOG features which increased the model accuracy.
+I mostly stuck to the parameters introduced during lesson videos and realized they worked well.
+I did however decide to include spatial and histogram features with the HOG features which increased the model accuracy.
 I noticed that YCrCb color space along with spatial and histogram features gave a good test accuracy of about 98.7%.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-In code cell 10 I frist shuffled and made a 90-10 split of data into training and test set.
+In code cell 10 I first shuffled and made a 90-10 split of data into training and test set.
 Since I was using three feature sets together I used the `StandardScaler()` to normalize the feature vectors.

-Then I trained a linear SVM using `LinearSVC()` from sklearn library (code cell 11) and dumped the trained model to a pickel file `model_info.p`.
-The pickle also included various paramertes that were required for the extraction of features.
-This helped me train the model once to my satisfaction and then repeat the detection part only by changing the detection releated parameters such as window overlaps, scales, heatmap thresholds, etc.
+Then I trained a linear SVM using `LinearSVC()` from sklearn library (code cell 11) and dumped the trained model to a pickle file `model_info.p`.
+The pickle also included various parameters that were required for the extraction of features.
+This helped me train the model once to my satisfaction and then repeat the detection part only by changing the detection related parameters such as window overlaps, scales, heatmap thresholds, etc.

 Here is a sample of simple car detection without any measures to suppress the false positives or multiple detection.